jamesdinardo/Retail-Forecasting/README.md

 ![Plot10](https://github.com/jamesdinardo/Retail-Forecasting/blob/master/img/autocorrelation.png)

-The largest correlation occurs at 52 weeks, which means that the sales for a particular week are related to the sales for the same week last year.
-There is also some correlation between this weeks sales and last week sales, as well as the sales from 6 weeks ago.
+The largest correlation occurs at 52 weeks, which means that the sales for a given week are related to the sales for the same week last year.
+There is also some correlation between this weeks sales and last weeks sales, as well as the sales from 6 weeks ago.
 Approaches such as autocorrelation models and ARIMA would be worth exploring.